 Manufacturing and testing

-In the first two stages, parts are manufactured to supply the car body shell assembly lines.
+In the first two stages, parts are manufactured to supply the car body shell with assembly lines.